We Redesigned Our Website: Here’s What We Learned

 When architect Mick Pearce was tasked with designing an energy-efficient office building in Zimbabwe, an effective, environmentally-friendly cooling option didn’t exist.
 So Pearce drew creative inspiration from an unlikely source far removed from his industry: a termite mound.

 Pearce’s design of the Eastgate Building in Harare, Zimbabwe, and the Council House 2 Building in Melbourne both feature a unique energy-efficient passive cooling system similar to the ones found in termite mounds.

 Author Frans Johansson shares Pearce’s story in his book “The Medici Effect- What Elephants and Epidemics Can Teach Us About Innovation” as one example of how innovation can take place at the intersection of different industries, people and cultures.

 The Medici Family lived in Florence during the Italian Renaissance.
-A banking family, they funded the achievements of many artists, scientists and scholars in the 1500s including artists such as Botticelli, da Vinci, and Michelangelo.
+A banking family, they funded the achievements of many artists, scientists, and scholars in the 1500s, including artists such as Botticelli, da Vinci, and Michelangelo.
 They sponsored schools and attracted creative innovators from all over the world who were trained in a variety of disciplines.
-What resulted in this enlightened space was an explosion of conversations and collaborations between people from many different backgrounds, cultures, and experiences.
+This enlightened space resulted in an explosion of conversations and collaborations between people from many different backgrounds, cultures, and experiences.

-Johansson believes that when you step into an intersection of fields, disciplines or cultures, you can combine existing concepts into a large number of extraordinary new ideas.
-He defines the “intersection” as the point where established concepts meet, connect, clash and combine; where remarkable innovations are created; and where new, groundbreaking ideas emerge.”
+Johansson believes that when you step into an intersection of fields, disciplines, or cultures, you can combine existing concepts into a large number of extraordinary new ideas.
+He defines the “intersection” as the point where established concepts meet, connect, clash, and combine, where remarkable innovations are created, and new, groundbreaking ideas emerge.”

-Within three months, Aquavit had increased their 1-star rating to a 3-star rating and the young chef had become famous!
+Within three months, Aquavit had increased its 1-star rating to a 3-star rating, and the young chef had become famous!